viktor-podzigun/fastify-nodejs-example/README.md

 # fastify-nodejs-example

-Example CRUD API using Fastify HTTP framework
+Example CRUD API using [Fastify](https://fastify.dev/) Web framework.

 ## How to build